AndreProenza/Medical-Test-Records/DELIVER-README.md

 ### Versioning

-We used [SemVer](http://semver.org/) for versioning.
+We used [GitHub](https://github.com/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [on this repository](https://github.com/AndreProenza/Medical-Test-Records/).

 ### Acknowledgments